sdsc/spack/README.md

-The guidelines listed below are intended to provide a foundation for the conventions, policies, and procedures established by SDSC to manage its Spack instances and the software deployment process.
-While none are definitive and many may change over time, when possible they should be adhered to, unless special circumstances apply.
+The guidelines listed below are intended to provide a foundation for the conventions, policies, and procedures established by SDSC to manage its Spack instances and the software deployment process on its HPC system.
+While none of the guidelines are definitive and many may change over time, they should, however, be adhered to whenever possible, unless special circumstances apply.

 - https://spack.readthedocs.io/en/latest/contribution_guide.html
 - https://spack.readthedocs.io/en/latest/packaging_guide.html